create-dmg/create-dmg/README.md

 - **--disk-image-size \<x\>:** set the disk image size manually to x MB
 - **--hdiutil-verbose:** execute hdiutil in verbose mode
 - **--hdiutil-quiet:** execute hdiutil in quiet mode
-- **--bless:** bless the mount folder (deprecated, needs macOS 12.2.1 or older, #127)
+- **--bless:** bless the mount folder (deprecated, needs macOS 12.2.1 or older, [#127](https://github.com/create-dmg/create-dmg/pull/127))
 - **--codesign \<signature\>:** codesign the final disk image with the specified signature
-- **--skip-jenkins:** skip Finder-prettifying AppleScript, useful in Sandbox and non-GUI environments (workaround for #72)
+- **--skip-jenkins:** skip Finder-prettifying AppleScript, useful in Sandbox and non-GUI environments, [#72](https://github.com/create-dmg/create-dmg/pull/72)
-- **--sandbox-safe:** execute hdiutil with sandbox compatibility, do not bless and do not execute the cosmetic AppleScript
+- **--sandbox-safe:** hdiutil with sandbox compatibility, do not bless and do not execute the cosmetic AppleScript
 - **--version:** show tool version number
 - **-h, --help:** display the help